peterhinch/micropython_ra8875/docs/GUI.md

  * `greyed_out` Optional Boolean argument `val` default `None`.
 If `None` returns the current 'greyed out' status of the control.
 Otherwise enables or disables it, showing it in its new state.
+ * `set_touch(itime=200, rmul=1.0)` This method allows the timing of touch detection to be modified.
+Time is in ms. The defaults are the values used if this method is never called.
+The `itime` arg defines the time each value change is displayed.
+The `rmul` arg affects the precision of changes when touched near the centre.
+If the `ticks` value is increased to increase the control's precision, this may need to be reduced in proportion.
+I haven't experimented with this.

+### Touch algorithm

+A touch near either end of the control causes an accelerating change to the value.
+Thus a long touch can rapidly move the control with a short one giving smaller changes.
+A touch near to the centre of the control gives rise to a more gently accelerating change, with change being slower nearer the centre marker.
+This enables high precision adjustment.

 ### Callbacks cb_move and cb_end